 Now that we’ve narrowed down where the smell is coming from and what’s likely causing it, let’s take some steps to remedy the situation.

 Stinky clarinet mouthpiece

 As you play, saliva (yes spit) gets all over inside your mouthpiece.
-If you just ate, there’s probably minute food particles that are also getting inside the chamber of your mouthpiece.
-If this isn’t wiped out after each time you play, it’ll build up and you’ll have some stinky funk growing in there.
+If you just ate, there’s probably small food particles that are also getting inside the chamber of your mouthpiece.
+If this isn’t wiped out after each time you play, it’ll build up and you’ll get some stinky funk growing in there.
 Even with wiping it out after each play, you should still clean your clarinet mouthpiece weekly.

 You can find the full guide on cleaning it in this article: Cleaning Your Clarinet Mouthpiece: Full Cleaning in Under 20 Minutes.
 However, if you’re looking for the quick steps, read on:

 - Soak the mouthpiece in a solution of half vinegar and half water for 5-10 minutes.

 - Then using either a mouthpiece brush or a soft-bristle toothbrush, remove all gunk and limescale.

 - Saturate the mouthpiece in mouthwash or Sterisol.